jgr3go/angular-contextual-date/README.md

 A lightweight Angular directive/filter/service to format a date so it displays a contextual relative time ("how long ago") in addition to the date.
 This is useful for things like feeds, emails, comments, etc. to show how recent the timestamp occurred in addition to simplifying the date display to a more relevant format.

+At it's simplest, it can be used out of the box as a filter: `<span>{{ someDate | contextualDate }}</span>`, but it's highly configurable via a service which is what the rest of this document describes.

 * [Goals](#goals)
 * [Examples/Demo](#examples)
 * [Glossary](#glossary)